 There is no standard treatment for high-grade ATL.
 Your doctor might ask you if you would like to take part in a clinical trial to help test new treatments and to find out what the best treatment is for ATL.

 If you don’t want to take part in a clinical trial, or if there isn’t one that is suitable for you, you are likely to be treated with strong chemotherapy.
-Most people also have antiviral drugs such as zidovudine and interferon-alfa to control their HTLV-1 infection.
+Some people also have antiviral drugs such as zidovudine and interferon-alfa to control their HTLV-1 infection.
 You have blood tests to check for high calcium levels so you can be treated quickly if it develops.

 The most common chemotherapy regimens (combination of drugs) used to treat acute or lymphoma-type ATL are: